Blenheim stabbings: 10 arrested after 1 killed, 2 badly injured

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police have arrested 10 people in relation to the fatal stabbing in Blenheim this morning.
+Police have arrested 10 people in relation to the fatal stabbing in Blenheim on Sunday morning.

 They face a range of charges including murder, wounding with intent to cause grevious bodily harm, assault and disorderly behaviour.